bwong-yh/little-lemon-capstone-project/README.md

 # Little Lemon Capstone Project

 This is a capstone project from the Meta Database Engineer Professional Certificate provided on Coursera.
-The objective of this project is to optimize querying data from the MySQL database using various database objects.
+The objective of this project is to optimize querying data from the MySQL database using various database objects and to create visualization using Tableau.

 Database: MySQL
+Visualization: Tableau

 ## Set up